Optic neuritis is inflammation of the optic nerve. It may cause sudden, reduced vision in the affected eye.

 Some people who have an episode of optic neuritis will develop nerve problems in other places in the body or develop multiple sclerosis.

 Call your health care provider right away if you have a sudden loss of vision in one eye, especially if you have eye pain.

 If you have been diagnosed with optic neuritis, call your health care provider if:

-Sra SK, Sra KK, Friedlaender M, Trocme SD.
+Eze P, Sra SK, Sra KK, Friedlaender M, Trocme SD.
 Immunology of neurologic and endocrine diseases that affect the eye.
 In: Tasman W, Jaeger EA, eds.
-Duane's Ophthalmology.
-15th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2009:chap 35.
+Duane's Foundations of Clinical Ophthalmology.
+2013 ed.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013: vol 2, chap 35.

 Jacobs DA, Guercio JR, Balcer LJ.
 Inflammatory optic neuropathies and neuroretinitis.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 9.7.

 Purvin V, Glaser JS.
 Topical diagnosis: prechiasmal visual pathways.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology.
 2013 ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 2, chap 5.

 Updated by: Franklin W. Lusby, MD, ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.